1845 Grand National: Details

 The race was delayed due to a protest from the owners of Cure-All and Crocus over the condition of the course.
 Heavy rain, followed by a sharp overnight frost left parts of the course in a very hard condition, which the two owners felt was unsafe for racing.
 The race commenced at 5pm after the remaining owners had voted to race.
 The owner of Crocus, Mr Robson withdrew his horse while Cure-All went on to win.

+Tom Olliver was bidding to try to become the first rider to win the race three years in succession, having not missed any of the previous six official runnings of the race, while Horatio Powell was also taking part in the feature race of the meeting for a record seventh time, though one of those races was now regarded as an unofficial precursor to the National.
+Seven of the riders taking part were making their debut in the race, including William Loft.
+And the race was recorded by the press as the Grand National for the first time, though this was not yet the official name for the contest.

 Only the first four horses to pass the finishing post were recorded as official finishers to the race.
 Another seven horse were recorded by the press as having passed the post but they were so far behind that they all finished among the many spectators who would follow the race on horse back and would enter the course when the winner passed the post.
 It may be that some, if not all of those who finished outside the first four bypassed the final obstacles.
 Another possible reason why they were not recorded as finishers is that a distance judge used to sit at a position beside the modern day chair fence and would declare any horse who had not reached his position by the time the previous horse passed the post as being distanced and would pull them up.

 The winning owner and rider was William loft from Healing, Lincolnshire near Grimsby, although he leased the ownership of the horse to Mr Sterling Crawford for the Grand National.
 Loft also officially trained the horse as well but this duty was more likely handled by Christopher Crisp, known as Kitty.
 Crisp actually walked every step of the road from Grimsby to Liverpool with the horse and after their victory they returned home the same way with the Healing church bells sounded in their honour upon their arrival.

 Loft was one of nine riders making their debut in the race while Tom Olliver was taking a record seventh ride in the race.

 Clansman's fatal fall at the Canal Turn was the second equine fatality in the history of the race and the first for six years.